Does Trader Joe’s Accept EBT Card in 2023 (How Does it Work?)

 Here are some of the common eligible EBT food items:

-- Fresh and Frozen Seafood (fish, shellfish, etc.)
+• Frozen and fresh Seafood (fish, shellfish, etc.)

 However, your EBT card cannot be used to purchase protein powder, prepared food or protein bars from Trader Joe’s.